Phzera/desafio_embarcados/74138/README.md

 The  DM74LS138  decodes  one-of-eight  lines,  based  upon the  conditions  at  the  three  binary  select  inputs  and  the three  enable  inputs.
 Two  active-low  and  one  active-high enable inputs reduce the need for external gates or inverters  when  expanding.
 An enable input can be used as a data input for demultiplexing applications.

 The logic diagram is showed below:

 ![Logic diagram](docs/logic_diagram.PNG)

 ## Challenges
-1. Implementar operadores lógicos.
+1. Implement with logic operators
-1. Implementar com process usando IF
+1. Implement with process using IF
-1. Implementar com process usando CASE
+1. Implement with process using CASE
-1. Implementar usando WHEN…ELSE
+1. Implement with WHEN…ELSE
-1. Implementar usando WITH…SELECT
+1. Implement with WITH…SELECT
-1. Montar o testbench e simular.
+1. Design testbench and simulate